gdg-galway/gdg-chat/README.md

 ## 7. Go live with Firebase hosting in minutes!

 We're going to use the `firebase-tools` package to initialise and deploy our app on the free HTTPS subdomain offered by Firebase.
 To do so, let'go to our terminal and use the `firebase init` command.
-It'll guide you through a quick setup, don't forget to set your app path to the "/app" folder.
+It'll guide you through a quick setup, don't forget to set your app path to the `app` folder.
 And now use the command `firebase deploy` to deploy your app.
 Once the app is deployed the terminal will return the url of your app.